San Pedro Middle East Restaurant – Albuquerque, New Mexico

 The last page of the menu is dedicated to sandwiches–non-vegetarian and vegetarian–and desserts.
 It’s an intriguing menu, one you might expect to see at a larger Middle Eastern restaurant and not necessarily at a grocery store doubling as a restaurant.
 Your hosts are brothers Muhammad and Abraham, who are as cordial and accommodating as any restaurant proprietors in the Duke City.
 Both are more than happy to recommend various options and will check up on you periodically.
 Trust their recommendations.

 The appetizers section includes some de rigueur standards you’ll find at almost all Mediterranean restaurants.
 The difference is that the San Pedro Middle East Restaurant prepares them better.
 “Heresy,” you say.
 After our inaugural visit on November 13th, we were so impressed that we had to return a week later to confirm what our taste buds were saying.
 They were telling us this humble little establishment might be the very best Middle Eastern restaurant in Albuquerque.
-Urbanspoon readers seem to agree.
-As of this writing, 93% of the 431 readers voting on its page indicated they liked it.
+Zomato readers seem to agree.
+As of this writing (September 20, 2016), the restaurant has earned a 4.7 rating (out of 5), one of the highest in Albuquerque.
 Muhammad proudly points this out to new visitors.

 Unlike many Mediterranean and Middle Eastern restaurants in the Duke City, these dolmes are homemade, not from out of a can.
 They have a very distinctive flavor with nary a hint of lemon.
 The distinctiveness comes from a seven spice blend, one that’s just slightly different than many seven spice blends I’ve seen in Japanese and Arabic cooking.
 This one is made with All Spice, Black Pepper, Cloves, Cardamom, Cinnamon, Fennel and Ginger, a blend which enlivens the vegetarian dolmes with a flavor punch that will wow your taste buds.
 The dolmes are even better when dipped into the fresh, invigorating tahini sauce.

-The highlight of the salad menu–and you can’t go wrong with any of the seven choices–may just well be the Bakdunecea Salad (parsley with tahini and lemon juice served with olive oil).
+20 September 2016: For me, the highlight of the salad menu–and you can’t go wrong with any of the seven choices–was always the Bakdunecea Salad (parsley with tahini and lemon juice served with olive oil).
+Though no longer offered on the menu, the accommodating staff might just whip it up for you if you ask nicely.
 This salad has powerful qualities, a term you might not associate with parsley.
 Parsley is usually thought up as an ingredient to chop up and sprinkle on entrees needing color.
 It’s sometimes thought of in a decorative sense, not for its flavor enhancing qualities.
 Used correctly and in combination with other ingredients (such as tahini), it is refreshing and assertive.

 Not since Banbury, England in 1987 have we had better shish kabob (cubes of extra lean beef served) than we’ve had on San Pedro.
 In describing the grilling expertise at Middle Eastern restaurants earlier in this essay, I must have had this shish kabob in mind.
 The meat is grilled to perfection.
 At medium, it has just a slight hint of pink inside while its exterior texture is nicely charred.
 It’s the type of grilling expertise I lack.
 It’s perfect grilling.